 Flash sales always feel good.
-You have your eyes set on a new television but the expensive price tag is in the way.
-Then, bam.
-The television is suddenly half off for only 12 hours.
+Your eyes are set on a new television, but the expensive price tag is in the way.
+Then, Bam!
+The tv is suddenly half off for only 12 hours.
 What do you do?

-Flash sales make us spend more money, quickly.
+Flash sales make us spend more money quickly.
 And the thing is, they work.
-Whenever we see a limited time offer pop up in front of us, the fear of missing out is very real.
+Whenever we see a limited-time offer pop up in front of us, the fear of missing out is genuine.
 “But I’m saving half the price!”.
-If any time was a good time to buy the television, it’s now.
+If any time was an excellent time to buy a television, it’s now.

-A flash sale is a limited time discount on your products.
-It often comes as a percentage reduction price or as a buy one get one offer.
+A flash sale is a limited-time discount offer that eCommerce stores run for very short periods of time.
+It often comes as a percentage reduction price or as a buy-one-get-one offer.
 Such propositions trigger impulsive buying by giving customers very little to deliberate on.

-B2C consumers are more emotional and more likely to seek instant gratification as compared to B2B consumers.
-This makes flash sales a hit for e-commerce websites, bringing you peak visitors and transactions.
+B2C consumers are more emotional and likely to seek instant gratification than B2B consumers.
+This makes flash sales a hit for eCommerce websites, bringing you peak visitors and transactions.

 Flash sales increase your sales and bring attention to your brand.
-Almost like a wildcard for businesses, these will work any time of the year to help you meet your projections and optimize your profits.
+Like a wildcard for businesses, these will work any time of the year to help you meet your projections and optimize your profits.
 You’ll likely witness the most traffic and your best sales numbers during these promotions.